danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 The base of the bag is made from a heavy duty material that feel like it could go through a nuclear war and come out the other side in one piece.
 The ZIPs are by YKK so you know they can be relied on, and the bag is covered under warranty for three years.
 Given the conditions the F-Stop clientele are likely to use their bags in this speaks confidence to me.

 {% figure %}
-  {% img src: 2017-01-web-DSCF1796, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-01-web-DSCF1796, alt: Attention to detail on the on the front panel of the rucksack. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}Attention to detail on the on the front panel of the rucksack.{% endfigcaption %}
 {% endfigure %}

 Each part of the bag has been carefully thought out — the padding is thick enough to provide a good level of comfort while it’s thin enough to keep the weight down.
 The webbing straps are solidly sewn, the clips are all of high quality, and the moulded foam backing is thick and dense.